Did You Know Pre-Departure Waiver Plans

 Aren’t Really Travel Insurance Plans?

-What is commonly know as a “pre-departure waiver / protection” plan is mostly a promise to pay on the part of the cruise line, tour operator or travel supplier for the trip cancellation and trip interruption benefits.
-These plans can include elements of insurance to pay claims for trip delays, accident and sickness medical benefits, evacuation and/or baggage protection.
+What is commonly known as a “pre-departure waiver / protection” plan is mostly a promise to pay on the part of the cruise line, tour operator or travel supplier for the travel-related benefits like trip cancellation and trip interruption.
+These plans do include insurance to pay claims for accident and sickness medical benefits and medical evacuation / transportation.

 “The difference between the almost right word and the right word is like the difference between a lightning bug and a lightning bolt” – Mark Twain

 Is everything called “travel insurance” and “travel protection” really “insurance”?

-No. The phrases “travel insurance”, “trip insurance” and “cruise insurance” are glibly thrown around causing many people to assume all plans are essentially the same – they are not.
+No. The phrases “travel insurance”, “travel protection”, “trip insurance” and “cruise insurance” are glibly thrown around causing many people to assume all plans are essentially the same – they are not.

 Steve’s biggest Pet Peeve is the Deceptive selling of “non-travel insurance pre-departure waiver / protection plans” as “Real Travel Insurance Plans”